spirilis/smac_tirtos/PROGRAMS.md

 | Device ID | Canonical Name |

 * Device ID: 2-bytes, Little-Endian 16-bit Unsigned Integer gives a unique numeric ID for this device
-* Canonical Name: A variable-length character string describing the sensor, preferably including location
+* Canonical Name: A variable-length character string describing the sensor, preferably including location.
+A NUL terminating character is not expected.

+This device ID should be unique within the realm of the SMac star network in question.
+For external reporting applications (e.g. IoT Cloud, MQTT et al), the device ID should not be used alone; a unique identifier for the SMac star network in question should be included (e.g. RF center frequency, or a globally unique arbitrary ID such as the IEEE address of the base station's CC1310)

 ### Thermocouple
 I use thermocouples for measuring anything related to fire; smoker/grill temperature, roast temperature, woodstove flue and exterior stove temps.